 It is important that you progress through your course by following the order of subjects within your course structure.
 Ensuring that you’ve met the set pre- and co-requisites for individual subjects, will ensure that you have the assumed prior knowledge entering into more advanced subjects.
 To view the pre- and co-requisite subjects, regularly check your course structure in your degree's course brochure:

-* To view previous course structures for Naturopathy, Nutritional Medicine and Musculoskeletal Therapy, please log into the relevant transition hubs on the LMS.
+* To view previous course structures for Naturopathy, Nutritional Medicine and Musculoskeletal Therapy, please log into the relevant transition hubs on the LMS.** Myotherapy elective streams are available for all students enrolled prior to and including 2020.
+These elective streams are not available for students commencing from 2021.

 Students must maintain a minimum study load of 50% each teaching period to be on track to complete their course within required timeframes.
 You can read more about course progression within the Academic Progression Policy (domestic students) or the Course Duration and Progress Policy (international students).